simeonreusch/planobs/README.md

 # Citing the code

-If you make use of this code, please cite it!
+If you use this code, please cite it!
 A DOI is provided by Zenodo, which can reference both the code repository and specific releases:

 [![DOI](https://zenodo.org/badge/512753573.svg)](https://zenodo.org/badge/latestdoi/512753573)